darindimitroff/darin-siteleaf/work/proctest.md

 - led a major redesign of the test-taking side of the product
 - coordinated the design team through a migration from a custom stack to Learnosity
 - introduced upper-management to the concept of design systems and led the process of building v1 of Proctest’s design system

+<em>PS: Proctest's marketing website has been heavily modified since we designed and built it.
+We are no longer involved with the project.</em>